Cedar Rapids is Designing a New City Flag!

-The City of Cedar Rapids is undertaking the redesign of our City flag, and we would like your ideas for the new design!
+The City of Cedar Rapids is undertaking the redesign of our city's flag, and we would like your feedback for the new design!
 In order to create a flag that incorporates citizen input and ideas, we will be offering multiple opportunities for citizen engagement.

 - Keep It Simple: The flag should be so simple it can be drawn from memory.